thesassway/thesassway.com/source/intermediate/using-object-oriented-css-with-sass.html.markdown

 The only way to make objects in plain CSS is to define non-semantic classes.
 However, this comes with some problems:

-- We have to change our HTML almost every time we need to changes styles.
+- We have to change our HTML almost every time we need to change styles.
 - There's not a safe way to access some of the DOM elements.

 Besides the unmaintainable HTML, everything else about OOCSS is just great.
 Our CSS code is scalable and easy to mantain and reusing our abstract classes makes it easy to style new content.